temetvince/tvm/README.md

 * To go back to the original font, remove/rename the *f* folder in your game install's *x3 terran conflict* folder

 ### Features
-* Litcube's Bounce
+* Collision Warning System
-    * Severely reduced collisions during battles
+    * Severely reduced collisions during battles (Litcube's Bounce)
 * Improved Piloting
     * Ships rotate themselves so they are "upright" when flying around
 * Overachiever